yampri/Water-Demand-Predictor/README.md

 This project uses an IBM Watson Machine Learning deployed model.

-The frontend collects user input
+The frontend collects user input.->
-The data is sent to the IBM Cloud API
+The data is sent to the IBM Cloud API->
 The API returns predicted water demand
 The result is displayed on the website